 Visual impacts

 Using underground cables will minimise the visual impacts of Marinus Link.

-Above ground structures such as converter and will be designed to blend into the local environment through building placement and colour schemes.
+Above ground structures such as the converter and transition stations will be designed to blend into the local environment through building placement, colour schemes and vegetation screening.